 If you want to take your blog or online business to the next level, you should start building an email list.
 One of the tools I have been using for a few months now is ConvertKit.
 It helps me run my blog and automate a lot of the email marketing tasks like segmenting my email list, sending welcome messages to my new subscribers and sending an email course to selected people that opted in.
-In this step-by-step tutorial, you are going to learn everything you need on getting started with ConvertKit.
+In this step-by-step tutorial, you are going to learn everything you need for getting started with ConvertKit.

-I was using Mailchimp in the past, but I decided to go all in on CovertKit for Lipstick and Pixels and I have to say, I am very happy that I did!
+I was using MailChimp in the past, but I decided to go all in on CovertKit for Lipstick and Pixels and I have to say, I am very happy that I did!

 You should try ConvertKit if you want to:

 2. Have a tool which can help you to “set it and forget it”

 3. Offer freebies to your readers.
 Here are a few examples: ebooks, email courses, bundles or free stock photos.

 4. Create landing pages ( as you can do that in ConvertKit)

 Segment your email list and understand better the needs of your readers, so you can serve them better with your content or services.
 Bam!